Tests & Results

-Please phone reception (after midday) after at least 5 working days to receive your result.
+Please phone Patient Services (between 10am-12pm and 2pm-4pm Mon-Fri) after at least 5 working days to receive your result.

-We will try to contact you if action is required (SMS is very effective here), but if you have not heard after 5 working days, please phone reception.
+We will try to contact you if action is required (SMS is very effective here), but if you have not heard after 5 working days, please phone Patient Services.

 When you phone for results please make it after midday.
-The receptionist will be able to tell you if any further action is required but is not qualified to discuss the result with you.
+The Patient Services Advisor will be able to tell you if any further action is required but is not qualified to discuss the result with you.
 Should this be necessary, please make an appointment to speak with the doctor who requested the test.